jeff1evesque/interview-peloton/README.md

 ###Memcached

-This project implemented [memcached](http://memcached.org/) as a means to store in-memory, key-value pairs of data.
+This project implements [memcached](http://memcached.org/) as a means to store in-memory, key-value pairs of data.
 Specifically, the result of the python [`requests`](https://github.com/jeff1evesque/interview-peloton/blob/master/README.md#requests), is converted into a json object, then stored within a memcached object.
 This process can be seen within [`cached_stream.py`](https://github.com/jeff1evesque/interview-peloton/blob/master/logic/cached_stream.py), which contains the `cached_stream` function, implemented within [`app.py`](https://github.com/jeff1evesque/interview-peloton/blob/master/app.py).

 ###Flask